Zac0088/Rental-Property-Project/README.md

 ## Acceptance criteria
 GIVEN the user is presented with a webpage and with functionality of the page.
 THEN the user is presented with a search function box.
-WHEN a search query it entered (location), the user presented with property listings in the suburb/ city (Australia)- with a decriprion of the property, images, pricing and realtor for the listing.
+WHEN a search query it entered (location),
+THEN the user presented with property listings in the suburb/ city (Australia)- with a decriprion of the property, images, pricing and realtor for the listing.
 THEN the user selects a listing, a modal will pop up providing further details of the selected listing - more images, price, exact location and availability.
 THEN the user can click on the map button,
 SO THAT the user can have a view of the property.